beethoven21/managedCuda/README.md

 Unfortunately, Surban's port did not address some fundamentals of rolling forward to CUDA 9, and introduced several non-portable problems.
 This version addresses those issues, and rolls forward to the GPU Toolkit version 10.
+I'm planning on just this release, no others.

-But, the fundamental problem here is that with each release, the code has to be hand-edited for the newest version.
-This fork stops with this release.
+The fundamental problem with ManagedCuda is that with each release the code has to be hand-edited for the newest version.
 I will be working out a whole new, automatic-generated API from header files.
-SWIG is too labor intensive.
-In addition, I plan on working out an API to handle older versions that a user may have installed.
+I currently maintain Swigged.CUDA, which is a similar API to ManagedCuda.
+However, the SWIG-generated API for CUDA requires still too much labor.

 ## Updates from Surban fork